Mateusz-Grzelinski/cycles-bake-workaround/readme.md

 # Blender cycles bake high memory usage workaround

+## Update
+This problem has been arleady solved

 ## Problem
 Cycles baking process consumes too much memory, especially when it comes to baking __multiple objects__, that can not be joined together into one.